iawarner/luddite-1/README.md

 When in doubt look to the [Google](https://google.github.io/styleguide/pyguide.html) Python style guide.

-# Interfacing to binaries / other tools
+# Best practices within this package

-We will use [pydoit](http://pydoit.org/) instead of system calls.
+1. We will use [pydoit](http://pydoit.org/) instead of system calls.
+  * If it's a commonly used program - make a specific package for it so other can use it.
+2. We will document as much as possible.
+3. We will test.